GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_init.rst

 periodicities in the *x*-coordinate (longitudes).
 Alternatively, use **-G**.

-**MULTISEG** means each track consists of multiple segments separated by a GMT segment header (alternatively, use **-m** when defining the system TAG).
+**MULTISEG** means each track consists of multiple segments separated by a GMT segment header.
 Not used with netCDF files.

 The column information consists of one line per column in the order the columns appear in the data file.
 For each column you must provide seven